 The common mode of transportation for long distances is the bus.
 In cities taxis are another fairly cheap option.
 The travel times within the countries are sometimes quite long as the infrastructure isn't the best, you also need to plan some waiting time for the border crossings (especially during holiday season and on the weekends).

-Bus tickets can be purchased at the terminals or in the offices of the bus companies – the following website helps you researching most of the connections within the Balkans (consider that only major connections are listed!):
+Bus tickets can be purchased at the terminals or in the offices of the bus companies – the following website helps you to research most of the connections within the Balkans (consider that only major connections are listed!):

 Sometimes it is worth looking into flights if you want to cover longer distances and save some time.
-Some routes are quite cheap as there are already quite a few low-cost-carriers offering good prices!
+Some routes are quite cheap as there are already quite a few low-cost-carriers offering good prices on eastern Europe.

 Regarding your luggage: try to pack light, a 44-70l backpack is totally enough for your trip.
 I put together a universal Packing List especially for longer trips (even though its for South America it can be easily used for the Balkans as well):